 At the same time "David's Mother" also shows that all of this loss no longer matters because of Sally's love for David and how David has defined her life.
 This comes through in the fact that she can't see how anyone else can do a better job than her when it comes to caring for David to the point she wouldn't know what to do if David wasn't in her life.

-What this all boils down to is that "David's Mother" is a good movie and a good look at the difficulties of raising a severely autistic child and how it can change you.
-But it does suffer because of Kirstie Alley's characterisation being too sarcastic and quick with a bitter put down.
+What this all boils down to is that "David's Mother" is a good movie and a good look at some of the difficulties of raising a severely autistic child and how it can change you.
+But it suffers because of Kirstie Alley's characterisation being too sarcastic and too quick with a bitter put down.